ric2b/Vivaldi-browser/chromium/chrome/browser/resources/safe_browsing/README.md

   * `default_file_type`: Settings used if a downloaded file is not in the above list. `extension` is ignored, but other settings are used.
     The ping_setting should be SAMPLED_PING for all platforms.
-Only the first platform_setting is used.